OHDSI/KnowledgeBase/EuSPC/README.md

 ## Scripts to Run

+The main point of the scripts was to add RxCUIs and MeSH IDs to the EU SPC drug list.

 1. [processEuSPCToAddRxNormAndMeSH.py](https://github.com/OHDSI/KnowledgeBase/blob/master/EuSPC/processEuSPCToAddRxNormAndMeSH.py)
 	- **Description**
 		- python2 script
-		- Add columns with RxNorm and MeSH mappings
-		- These mappings come from input for each drug from the map files
-		- if found, the CUIs in RxNorm and MeSH will be added to the dict
+		- if RxNorm and/or MeSH CUI is found in the map files by substance or drug, the CUIs in RxNorm and MeSH will be added
 	- **Input**
 		- original file:
 			- [FinalRepository_DLP30Jun2012.csv](https://github.com/OHDSI/KnowledgeBase/blob/master/EuSPC/FinalRepository_DLP30Jun2012.csv)